 There are many causes that can lead to this symptom.
 Gynecologists divide them into three main classes, however:

 Because bleeding can originate from any of these three locations, your condition may be due to several reasons.

 Also see: 6 reasons your period is irregular

 Contraceptive pills and contraceptive devices such as intrauterine devices (IUDs) in particular can cause irregular bleeding.

 This could be due to the level of hormones contained in the pills or, in the case of an IUD, a problem with its placement in the uterus.

-If you’ve started a new contraceptive treatment and this is happening to you, talk with your gynecologist to evaluate your situation and potentially try a different option to avoid this problem.
+If you’ve started a new contraceptive treatment and this is happening to you, talk with your gynecologist.
+He will evaluate your situation and potentially try a different option to avoid this problem.

 A woman’s body produces two main hormones (estrogen and progesterone) that are responsible for regulating her menstrual cycle.